franks-universe/PyServeLab/README.md

 PyServeLab requires PyQt5 and Flask to be installed, you can install these with:
 `pip install PyQt5 flask`

+Due to being a GUI app, PyServLab reqires a a desktop environment, it will not run on a cli-only system.

 ## Usage

 PyServeLab is GUI based, please run `PyServeLab.py` and set the following options: